 What is Plex

 As a global media streaming service that launched in 2008, Plex needs no introduction.
-The server was developed by Plex Inc. and has a large user base for many reasons.
+The server was developed by Plex Inc. and has a large user base and varied purposes for users of all types.

 If you need a powerful platform to help you organize your videos, photos, and audio files, there’s nothing better than this.